Translated by Verity Lane

-When you have finished clapping, join your hands in prayer position by straightening your fingers and placing your hands together.
+When you have finished clapping, join your hands in a prayer position.
+Press both hands and palms together, straightening your fingers.
 This position is called "gasho" in Japanese.
 When you have finished your prayer, bow once more.

-This process is referred to as "nirei nihakushu ichirei", which means two bows, two claps, and a bow, which is an altogether easier way to remember the order of flow.
+This process is referred to as "nirei nihakushu ichirei," which means two bows, two claps, and a bow.
+Remember this combination of two, two, and one when visiting other Shinto shrines.

 When you exit the grounds through the gateway, face towards the main shrine building and bow once.
 This last gesture implies a feeling of giving thanks to the gods for allowing you to enter the shrine.

 Visit a Shinto Shrines When You Have the Occasion!

 The precinct of a shrine is a place where you can completely relax within a quiet and tranquil atmosphere.
 It's a good resting place, where you can take time out from walking.

 Whether it be for sightseeing or for rest, if you have the chance to visit a Japanese shrine, do try to pay your respects according to the sequence of gestures introduced here!

 Main image (Tokyo Daijingu) by Pixta